spdx/spdx-spec/docs/serializations.md

 This section specifies the procedure for deserializing JSON-LD as a pure JSON format, independent of RDF semantics.

-At the top level, the JSON-LD shall contain two keys: "@context" and "@graph".
+At the top level, the JSON-LD shall contain two keys: `@context` and `@graph`.

 #### Parsing "@context"

-The "@context" key contains a list comprising a string and an object.
+The `@context` key contains a list comprising a string and an object.
 The string may be ignored.
 The object contains key-value pairs used for identifier abbreviation, hereafter referred to as the "namespace map".

 During deserialization, the following procedure shall be applied:

-- Each string functioning as an identifier (including values of the "spdxId" and "@id" keys, as well as all strings where objects are expected in accordance with the SPDX 3 model) shall be split at the first colon into a "prefix:suffix" format.
+- Each string functioning as an identifier (including values of the `spdxId` and `@id` keys, as well as all strings where objects are expected in accordance with the SPDX 3 model) shall be split at the first colon into a "prefix:suffix" format.
 - If the suffix does not begin with "//" and the prefix corresponds to a key